nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 1. Introduction

 <img src="images/Ui.png" width="600"><br>
-_Figure 1.1 : Tâche User Interface_
+_Figure 1.1 : Tache User Interface_

-Tâche is an application designed for people who _store, retrieve and edit their to-do tasks frequently_.
+Tache is an application designed for people who _store, retrieve and edit their to-do tasks frequently_.
 We are also targeting our application towards desktop users who _prefer typing on the keyboard over the mouse_.
 Hence, primary input for the application will be _command-driven_ and using the [Command Line Interface](#command-line-interface-cli) (CLI).